 Ruby Falls first & only attraction to receive Green Globe Award: Ruby Falls received the prestigious Green Globe Sustainable Leadership Award presented by Green Globe, the premier worldwide certification & performance improvement program developed specifically for the travel & tourism industry’s economic, social & environmental sustainability.
 Ruby Falls is one of 14 locations in the world to receive this award and the only one in America.
 Ruby Falls is home to America’s deepest commercial cave and tallest underground waterfall open for public viewing featuring a 145-foot waterfall located 1,120 feet beneath the surface.
 (April 2016)

-Chattanooga implements world’s first 10 Gig Internet service: Chattanooga is known as the “Gig City” for being the first in the United States (Sept.
-2010) to build a community-wide fiber-optic network capable of delivering 1 gigabit Internet speeds to every home and business in a 600 square-mile area.
-Chattanooga’s municipal utility, EPB Fiber Optics, is now offering the world’s first 10 gigabit Internet to the same service area (Oct.
+Chattanooga implements world’s first community-wide 10 Gig Internet service: Chattanooga is known as the “Gig City” for being the first in the nation to build a community-wide fiber-optic network capable of delivering 1 gigabit Internet speeds to every home and business in a 600 square-mile area.
+(Sept.
+2010) Chattanooga’s municipal utility, EPB Fiber Optics, is now offering the world’s first 10 gigabit Internet to the same service area (Oct.
 2015).
 This pioneering new solution is the world’s most advanced ultra-broadband technology and is available in 3, 5 and 10 Gig options.
-This technology offers a unique opportunity to dramatically increase productivity and workflow for people/companies that need to upload and download large projects such as 3D printing, film production, gaming, medical image diagnostics, and more.
-EPB also constructed the Smart Grid, a next-generation electric system that includes communication capabilities designed to reduce the impact of power outages, improve response time and allow customers greater control of their electric power usage.